module specification

 Balance of independent study and scheduled teaching activity

-Most weeks teaching will consist of a two-hour combined lecture and workshop followed by a one-hour seminar.
-Each lecture/workshop will comprise an interactive lecture and an activity undertaken by small groups, with the result of these activities fed back in a plenary session towards the end of the two-hour session.
+Most weeks teaching will consist of a three hour class comprising a lecture, workshop and seminar discussion.
+Each workshop will comprise an activity undertaken by small groups, with the result of these activities fed back in a plenary session towards the end.
 The seminar will involve small group discussions, debates and group work.
-Other weeks all or some of the three-hour sessions will be devoted to a simulation exploring the nature of negotiation and practical strategies that can be employed, and a workshop exploring your draft diplomatic cables.
+Other weeks all or some of the three-hour sessions will be devoted to a simulation exploring the nature of negotiation and practical strategies that can be employed.

 The module makes extensive use of blended learning, including the use of social media to share information and full use of the dedicated Weblearn site for the module.